-Kandy Esala Perahera is one of the oldest and grandest festivals in Sri Lanka, celebrating to honor the Sacred Tooth Relic and the four Buddhist Gods Natha, Vishnu, Kataragama and Goddess Pattini.
-It usually falls in July or August of the year, and lasts for ten days, during which various festivities are held.
+Kandy Esala Perahera is one of the oldest and grandest festivals in Sri Lanka, celebrating the Sacred Tooth Relic and the four Buddhist Gods Natha, Vishnu, Kataragama, and Goddess Pattini.
+It usually falls in July or August of the year and lasts for ten days, during which various festivities are held.

-Perahera is a Sinhalese term, which means a parade of various kinds of performers such as singers, dancers, musicians, and acrobats accompanied by lots of ornamented Elephants and Tuskers parading the streets to celebrate a religious event.
-So on this festival, you get to many traditional local dances such as Kandyan dances, whip-dances, and fire-dances, you also get to see jugglers, musicians, fire-breathers, and lavishly decorated elephants on the streets.
+Perahera is a Sinhalese term that means a parade of various kinds of performers, such as singers, dancers, musicians, and acrobats, accompanied by lots of ornamented Elephants and Tuskers parading the streets to celebrate a religious event.
+So on this festival, you get to many traditional local dances such as Kandyan dances, whip dances, and fire dances.
+You also get to see jugglers, musicians, fire-breathers, and lavishly decorated elephants on the streets.

 4. Dasain – Nepal

-Dashain symbolizes the victory of good over evil, being the longest and most anticipated festival in Nepal.
+Dashain symbolizes the victory of good over evil and is the longest and most anticipated festival in Nepal.
 It falls in September or October each year and lasts for 15 days, and people return from all parts of the world to celebrate together.

 5. Tshechu – Bhutan